Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 can use the ``gcc-arm-embedded`` compiler
 `from launchpad <https://launchpad.net/gcc-arm-embedded>`__.

-For development on Windows or Mac OS X we recommend that you use a VirtualBox image with a shared ``tf/`` directory.
-Then you can develop on your favorite OS with your IDE etc and still use all of the Linux specific infrastructure that is needed for our development environment.

 If you have an environment set-up with the script above, you can:

 * Modify and compile Brick firmwares